Common Core State Standards-Math and

 Next Generation Science Standards in Chicago

-As an Institute of Education Sciences Predoctoral Research Fellow at the University of Chicago Consortium on School Research, I have contributed to research on implementation of the Common Core State Standards in Math (CCSS-M) and Next Generation Science Standards (NGSS) in Chicago Public Schools.
+As a doctoral student at the University of Chicago, I worked with researchers at the UChicago Consortium on School Research to study implementation of the Common Core State Standards in Math (CCSS-M) and Next Generation Science Standards (NGSS) in Chicago Public Schools.

 The CCSS-M and NGSS, which have been adopted by most states over the past decade, set ambitious math and science learning goals that have required significant changes in teaching practice.
 The UChicago Consortium team investigates understudied aspects of standards implementation through analysis of teacher and student data in Chicago Public Schools.
 We have examined which implementation supports have been most effective at changing teacher practice and improving student outcomes, and we have compared the outcomes of heterogeneous student groups in response to standards implementation.